dfelinto/blender-manual/manual/render/camera/perspective.rst

 in the upper left-hand corner of the passpartout.

-.. admonition:: Parallel Horizontal Edges
+.. tip:: Parallel Horizontal Edges
-   :class: nicetip

    You can use the lines of the passpartout as a guide in rotating the camera to determine when the horizontal edges are parallel.